 View featured courses and sessions below to get started!

-Making Health Plan Partnerships Work: The 2025 OPEN MINDS Executive Seminar On Current Contract Optimization & Creating New Opportunities
+Optimizing Health Plan Contracting: The 2026 OPEN MINDS Executive Seminar On Building Referrals, Revenue & Margins

 Across the country, managed care organizations are successfully delivering treatment services to large populations and doing it in a way that saves states significant sums of money.
 These demonstrated savings show that value-based reimbursement and managed care arrangements aren’t going anywhere.
 For executives, this means they must find a way to position themselves to work closely with managed care companies.
 And provider organizations need to move from an understanding of the key competencies required in the VBR model to tactical initiatives for implementing the talent, technology, and systems that deliver quality and value.